Nike's Best Lightweight Running Shoes for Speed and Performance

-If you’re ready to shed a few ounces on race day, the Nike Vaporfly series includes Nike’s most lightweight running shoes.
-Fitted with Nike ZoomX foam for the best in energy return and a full-length carbon fiber plate for a responsive feel, they’re designed for multi-surface traction and have enough support and cushioning to get you through a marathon.
+If you're ready to shed a few ounces on race day, the Nike Vaporfly series includes Nike's most lightweight running shoes.
+Fitted with Nike ZoomX foam for the best in energy return and a full-length carbon-fibre plate for a responsive feel, they're designed for multi-surface traction and have enough support and cushioning to get you through a marathon.
 While lightweight enough to use as a racing shoe, the Nike Vaporfly series is also durable enough to work as an everyday road running shoe, so you can fly through your training sessions without the extra weight.
-The cushioned running shoes are even customizable to pair with your favorite running outfits for race day.
+The cushioned running shoes are even customisable to pair with your favourite running outfits for race day.

 Frequently Asked Questions

 What Are the Advantages of Lightweight Running Shoes?